 This hands on design course will encourage a sense of exploration and broaden thinking patterns by combining and manipulating traditional and non-traditional art materials and techniques.
-Projects will refine skills and stimulate the innovative use of materials such as paint, fiber, paper, dyes, wire, glass and found objects while combining them with techniques such as glazing, sponging, embossing, printing and collage.
+Projects will refine skills and stimulate the innovative use of materials.
 This is a course for students who enjoy the challenge of experimenting with new techniques, materials and creative compositional strategies.
 Students will make informed design choices and improve creative thinking skills while producing original and imaginative artwork.